 Research projects

-Here you can find current and finished research projects conducted by members of the Institute for European Studies.
+Here you can find current research projects conducted by members of the Institute for European Studies.

 This interdisciplinary working group initiated by Dr Amelie Kutter aims to exchange and create synergies on research related to climate crisis, sustainability, the anthropocene and the relationship between nature and culture in the social sciences and the humanities.
 The working group is currently in the consolidation phase.